mackfi/sketchql-demo/README.md

 open localhost://5422 in your browser

 ## Video
-A video demonstrating how Sketch-QL works can be found in the video folder
+A video demonstrating how SketchQL works can be found in the video folder